 9. This Agreement does not create any agency or partnership relationship between the parties and shall not constitute or imply any promise to enter into any business arrangement by either party or its Affiliates.
 Each party agrees that no contract or agreement providing for a transaction between the parties exists until a definitive agreement has been executed by duly authorized representatives of each party.
 A “definitive agreement” does not include an executed letter of intent or any other preliminary written document that the parties state therein is not intended to be legally binding, nor any oral agreement or course of conduct.

 10. Upon the termination hereof or within 5 days of a request of Disclosing Party, all originals and copies of Confidential Information in tangible form (including, without limitation, any summaries of orally disclosed information) and any reports, analyses, databases or anything else containing or based on Confidential Information shall be, at Disclosing Party’s option, either returned to Disclosing Party or destroyed by Recipient.
+Notwithstanding anything in the preceding sentence to the contrary, the parties shall not be obligated to erase Confidential Information that is contained in an archived computer system backup made in accordance with a party's security and/or disaster recovery procedures.

 11. This Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and assigns; provided, however, that no party shall have any right to assign its obligations, rights or privileges hereunder to any other person without the prior written consent of the other, and any such assignment shall be void ab initio.
 If any provision of this Agreement shall be held to be illegal, invalid or unenforceable, the remaining provisions shall remain in full force and effect.
 No failure or delay on the part of either party to exercise any right or remedy hereunder shall impair such party’s ability to later exercise any such right or remedy.